EBGToo/SBUnits/README.md

 A dimension identifies commensurate physical quantities.
 There is a defined set of `base dimensions` as: Mass (M), Length(L), Time(T), Current(I), Temperature(Θ), Intensity(J), Amount(N), and (Planar) Angle(R).
 [Note Planar Angle and Spherical Angle are non-standard; we use one but not the other].
-From these `base dimensions`, `derived dimensions` can be construct with exponents of the base.
+From these `base dimensions`, `derived dimensions` can be constructed with exponents of the bases.
 For example a unit for `Area` is L² which is 'encoded' from the base dimensions as L with '2' and all others with '0'; a unit of Acceleration is L/T² and is 'encode' as L with '1', T with '-2' and all others with '0'